xiaweijie1996/Full-Convolutional-Profile-Flow/README.md

 model = pipeline.load_model(model_path)

 # This step is neccessary as we scale the data in trianing
-# In thes step we fit a scaler
+# In this step we fit a scaler
 pipeline.data_processing(np_array, None)

 # Sample from the trained model